 It’s such a versatile food and can be made into soy milk, flour, powder, tempeh, miso, tofu, soy sauce, textured soy protein, vegetarian meat and cheese replacements.
 Highly processed soy, like soy sauce, does not contain isoflavones (a type of beneficial phytochemical).
 Also, many overly processed soy “meats” may be lower in phytochemicals.
 Sometimes you’ll see soy added to processed foods like sausages, chicken nuggets, or deli meats -this doesn’t make these foods healthier.
-Try to choose soy in its closer to nature forms, like the ones listed below.
+Try to choose soy in its closer to natural forms, like the ones listed below.
 Crumbled tofu can be tasty alone or combined with ground turkey or chicken to save on cost and increase lean protein sources.
 Check out this fun recipe activity – Super Crew kid Tom-Tom’s Tofu Sloppy Joes.

 We help grow healthy kids, families and communities to create healthier generations!Learn More